Welbeck Abbey: Modern history

+In 2011 the then Charles Prince of Wales and Camilla, the Duchess of Cornwall (Charles III and Queen Camilla) visited the Artisan School.

 The first No Direction Home Festival was held at Welbeck Abbey over the weekend of 8 to 10 June 2012.
 The End of the Road affiliated festival was headlined by Richard Hawley, The Low Anthem and Andrew Bird.

 In 2016 it was used as the location for the BBC's baking series Bake Off: Crème de la Crème.